 Why?
 Sugar's a humectant, meaning it'll attract moisture.
 You can add honey for a homemade remedy with anti-inflammatory properties and a store-bought feel.

 - 5) Try a humidifier

 This is especially useful at night.
 "If you sleep with the heat on, as many of us do in the wintertime, this is particularly important," said Wu.
 "Many of us sleep with our mouths open, which dries out our lips.
 A humidifier can make the air a little healthier."

 - 6) Apply the proper balm before bed

 On that note, if you're going to apply lip balm, don't just go for it in the daytime; apply it before bed, too.
 "Look for ingredients like shea butter, glycerin or natural oils," advised Fishman.
 Speaking of natural oils, "I often recommend that my clients try coconut oil," said Wu.
 "You can also opt for a sweet almond oil."

-Do put the balm on the outside of your lip line.
+- 7) Put balm outside of your lip line

-Because the peripheral area of the lips deserves some love, too.
-"Oftentimes, it's the border of the lips that gets most chapped, so you don't want to ignore that area," Wu reminded us.
+The peripheral area of the lips deserves some love, too!
+"Oftentimes, it's the border of the lips that gets most chapped, so you don't want to ignore that area," Wu said.
 "It may not be the cleanest look, but a dab just outside the natural line of your lips will work wonders."

 Picking at them can trigger a cold sore or lead to bleeding.
 And all of that's not just unsightly, it can be unhealthy, too, leading to serious infections.

-Stay clear of mint gum or balms with mint, menthol or cinnamon.
+- 11) Chew mint gum or use balms with mint, menthol or cinnamon

 "We tend to keep around lip gloss for a long time," said Wu.
 "But it can expire or dry out."
 Or worse, she warned, old glosses and lipsticks can grow bacteria.